 The next thing you want to do is make sure you have a blog post or two, posted.
 So that when you begin to share it, readers will not just be on a blank site. that way they can read your first couple of posts, get a feel of it and decide if they want to stick around for your future posts.
 You don’t have to do this, but it helps.

 6. Market for Dear Life

 The thing about the internet is, it’s vast.
-And your brand spanking new blog can easily get lost in the sea of millions. it will take time and consistency to get traffic to your blog, so you will have to tell people about by sharing it.
+And your brand spanking new blog can easily get lost in the sea of millions. it will take time and consistency to get traffic to your blog, so you will have to tell people about it by sharing it.
 Telling others about it.
-Social media is a good tool to market your blog, just find a space where there is likely to be people looking for what you are talking about.
+Social media is a good tool to market your blog, just find a space where there are likely to be people looking for what you are talking about.
 For example, if you have a cooking blog, the best social platform to market on would be YouTube or Pinterest.